justinclift/ip_country_code_lookup_importer/README.md

 doing it with yesterday uses a mix of SQLite and PG calls, and isn't fast enough (~120/second maximum).

-With both the historical data in PostgreSQL, and the country code lookup data, it should be possible to try some approaches with a much faster result.
+With both the historical data and the country code lookup data in PostgreSQL, it should be possible to try some approaches with a much faster throughput.